Careers Help for Postgraduates and Contract Researchers

 |PhD Statistics||University of Kent||Research Associate|

-|PhD Statistics||Cambridge University||Postdoctoral Research Ass't|
+|PhD Statistics||Cambridge University||Postdoc.
+Research Ass't|

-|PhD Statistics||Postdoctoral Research Ass't|
+|PhD Statistics||Postdoc.
+Research Ass't|

 |PhD Theology & Religious St.||Educational Association||Part-time Lecturer|